The 6 Best Family-Friendly South African Wine Estate Picnics

 We loved it because it kept them entertained at ground level searching for bugs and stuff and allowed us to have a lovely peaceful meal in a beautiful setting.

 You can find up to date menus on the Vergelegen website, but you will generally find home made breads, pates, chutneys, cold meats and cured fish, cheese and a dessert in your picnic basket.

 There’s something for everyone as you can also choose a Vegetarian/Pescataria or Vegan option (R290).

 Picnic prices are : Adult R275pp and Kids R105pp.
 They are served daily between 12.15 – 13.30 and you need to book at least 24 hours in advance.

 If you want to try a little wine tasting before lunch, it starts from R30 and open between 9am and 4.30pm.

-After lunch you can have a stroll around the grounds and the kids can have a play in the large playground while the parents can sit and enjoy the view of the mountains in the background.
+After lunch, you can have a stroll around the grounds and the kids can have a play in the large playground while the parents sit and enjoy the glorious views.

 Picnic prices are: Adult R550 for 2 or R300 for 1.
 Kids are R125pp.
 You can choose either Gourmet or Vegetarian/Vegan.

 Allee Bleue Picnic